Providence Care: Mental health services

 Providence Care's Mental Health Services site is a 198-bed facility that provides specialized services to adults in southeastern Ontario with all forms of serious mental illness.
 Providence Care Mental Health Services is a teaching hospital, providing treatment through three clinical program areas: Adult Treatment and Rehabilitation, Geriatric Psychiatry and Forensic Psychiatry.

-The Mental Health Services originally started in 1862 with the building of the Rockwood Asylum for the Insane.
-The asylum is a large 4 story limestone building constructed with using convict labour from the nearby Kingston Penitentiary.
-This building still exists today, although closed to the public.
-The building was sold to the provincial government in 1877 and used til 1975.
-In 1957 a new hospital called Westwood, was built on the same grounds of the then called the Ontario Hospital Kingston.
-In the late 1960s it was renamed the Kingston Psychiatric Hospital until the Ontario government divested the hospital to the Providence Care group.
+Mental health services in Kingston began in 1862 with the construction of Rockwood Asylum for the Insane.
+This large, four-storey limestone building was constructed using convict labour from the nearby Kingston Penitentiary.
+The structure still stands today, although it is no longer open to the public.

+In 1877, the facility was transferred to the provincial government and remained in operation until 1975.
+In 1957, a new hospital, Westwood, was built on the same grounds as what was then known as the Ontario Hospital Kingston.
+In the late 1960s, the institution was renamed Kingston Psychiatric Hospital.
+It continued to operate under that name until the Ontario government transferred its management to Providence Care.